lollox1k/Obsidian/Neural Networks/The general framwork.md

 $$
 \hat R_M(\lambda) := \frac{1}{M} \sum_{i=1}^M dist(y_i, f_\lambda(x_i))
 $$
-so we the average distance (averagin on all our dataset of $M$ samples) a choice of distance.
+so we the average distance (averaging on all our dataset of $M$ samples) a choice of distance.
 It's clear that using the true parameters $\lambda_0$, this empirical cost would tend to zero in the limi $M\to \infty$.

 It makes sense to choose as our best guess for the parametes
 $$